Chicken Cordon Bleu Bake (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a good side dish for any low-glycemic or low-carb diet.
-If you’re making this for the South Beach Diet you’d need to use reduced fat cheese, cream cheese, and sour cream, but I’m guessing it would still be an occasional treat if you’re strictly following South Beach.
+This Chicken Cordon Bleu Bake is a great dish for any low-carb diet plan, including Keto.
+If you’re making this for the original South Beach Diet you’d need to use reduced fat cheese, cream cheese, and sour cream, but I’m guessing it would still be an occasional treat if you’re strictly following South Beach.

 Find More Recipes Like This One: